enjaku4/rabarber/README.md

   end
 end
 ```

 This will add rules for `manager` and `admin` roles for all actions in `Crm::OrdersController`, and for `client` and `accountant` roles for the `show` action.

 ## Dynamic Authorization Rules

-For more complex cases, Rabarber provides dynamic rules:
+For more complex scenarios, Rabarber supports dynamic authorization rules:

 ```rb
 module Crm